Your guide to Ohio State homecoming weekend - NewsBreak

 Homecoming Court

 The 20 members of the 2022 OSU Homecoming Court were chosen based on their leadership qualities, spirit, integrity, and achievement through their contributions and involvement at Ohio State, according to the OSU Homecoming website.
 Based on applications submitted by the students and GPA, individual interviews are offered and conducted by Ohio State faculty, staff, and alumni.
-Homecoming royalty will be crowned before Saturday’s football game.
+Homecoming royalty will be crowned before Saturday’s football game.$6,700 raised for Ohio coach’s daughter with cancer

 Ohio State vs. Rutgers